Best Online Technology Programs in Florida (2026)

 How does Technology pay in Florida compare to other states?

-Florida salaries are approximately 1.7% higher than the national average for technology roles.
+Florida offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Florida a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for technology in Florida?